DigiScore/digiscore.github.io/_posts/2025-05-22-MNM Supermusique concert.md

 This was a concert by the ensemble SuperMusique from Montreal, showcasing animated and participatory graphic scores, blending music, technology, and research.
 This performance was featured in the MNM Festival under the artistic direction of DigiScore's partner, Sandeep Bhagwati.
 The program featured five varied works that explore the richness and diversity of the graphic language of these scores, offering a fascinating look into the world of digital notation.
 The works featured on the programmed:

-Pandemonium (Linda Bouchard) – A trio where musicians interpret a digital score in real-time, with colours indicating fixed notation, accompaniment, or improvisation.
+_Pandemonium_ (Linda Bouchard) – A trio where musicians interpret a digital score in real-time, with colours indicating fixed notation, accompaniment, or improvisation.
 The software Ocular Scores analyses and visually represents their performance, creating a dynamic interplay of sound and image, feeding back its graphic imagery to the audience.

-Zero Waste (Nick Didkovsky) – A pianist-computer duet where the software generates music in real-time based on the performer’s interpretation, creating an evolving, unpredictable composition.
+_Zero Waste_ (Nick Didkovsky) – A pianist-computer duet where the software generates music in real-time based on the performer’s interpretation, creating an evolving, unpredictable composition.
 Other musicians improvise alongside, forming a responsive soundscape.

-La vie de l'esprit (Joan Hetu & Manon de Pauw) – An allegory of the mind, combining live watercolor animations with fluid, electrifying music.
+_La vie de l'esprit_ (Joan Hetu & Manon de Pauw) – An allegory of the mind, combining live watercolor animations with fluid, electrifying music.
 The piece explores ideas, synapses, and imagination, with visuals created in real-time on a light table.

-Mouth of a River (Terri Hron) – Inspired by the St. Lawrence Estuary, this work integrates field recordings, geological research, and Indigenous perspectives.
+_Mouth of a River_ (Terri Hron) – Inspired by the St. Lawrence Estuary, this work integrates field recordings, geological research, and Indigenous perspectives.
 Four sections (Tension Zone, Water & Tides, Rocks, Shipwreck) guide the musicians’ interpretation.

-Tiroir bonbons pastel (Nour Symon) – A queer-inspired visual score using pastel colours and playful imagery (like candy and glitter) to represent sound.
+_Tiroir bonbons pastel_ (Nour Symon) – A queer-inspired visual score using pastel colours and playful imagery (like candy and glitter) to represent sound.
 Pitch, duration, and dynamics are conveyed through intuitive symbols, merging "high" and "low" art aesthetics.

 **Critical Insights**

-The experiences of musicians working with digital scores Pandémonium, Zero Waste, La vie de l'esprit, The Mouth of a River, Tiroir bonbons pastel, reveal a complex interplay between musical interpretation, digital adaptation, and personal transformation.
+The experiences of musicians working with digital scores _Pandémonium_, _Zero Waste_, _La vie de l'esprit_, _The Mouth of a River_, _Tiroir bonbons pastel_, reveal a complex interplay between musical interpretation, digital adaptation, and personal transformation.

-**_Connectivity**_
+_**Connectivity_**

 •	Human-Score-Instrument focus split: Performers constantly negotiated between reading complex digital visuals, listening to the ensemble, and executing their instrumental or electronic responses.
 This triangular focus split attention, challenging traditional ensemble awareness.

 •	Disconnection from Ensemble Sound: Many players expressed difficulty tuning into the ensemble’s collective sound due to visual overload from screens and managing individual setups.
 They often became isolated in their own task loop, sacrificing real-time listening and interaction.

-•	Layered Role Allocation: In pieces like Mouth of a River, performers were assigned sonic representations of different visual layers (e.g., mountains, water, satellite views), enhancing thematic interconnection but demanding layered coordination without traditional cues.
+•	Layered Role Allocation: In pieces like _Mouth of a River_, performers were assigned sonic representations of different visual layers (e.g., mountains, water, satellite views), enhancing thematic interconnection but demanding layered coordination without traditional cues.

 •	Delayed Composer-Performer Feedback: Visual scores offered little room for immediate feedback or instruction, limiting direct musical direction.
 This often shifted the compositional decision-making onto performers, blurring the line between interpreting and composing.

-**_Flow**_
+_**Flow**_

 •	Flow Interrupted by Interface: Performers described a fractured flow state due to multitasking—managing scores, paper instructions, instrument parameters, and timing cues simultaneously.
 This multitasking reduced immersion and spontaneity.